RentoYabuki06/Libunit_test_framework/README.md

    - The test function runs in the child process
    - The parent process waits for the child to complete
    - Results are collected and displayed
+   - Test results are logged to a file
 3. The process continues for each test in the list

+## 🎛️ Bonus Features

+### Timeout Detection

+Tests that run for more than 10 seconds (configurable via `TIMEOUT_SECONDS`) are automatically terminated and reported as timeouts.

+### Extended Signal Handling

+The framework detects and reports on a variety of signals:

+- `SIGSEGV`: Segmentation fault
+- `SIGBUS`: Bus error
+- `SIGABRT`: Abort
+- `SIGFPE`: Floating point exception
+- `SIGPIPE`: Broken pipe
+- `SIGILL`: Illegal instruction
+- `SIGALRM`: Timeout

+### Colorized Output

+Test results are displayed with colorized output for easier reading:
+- Green: Passed tests
+- Red: Failed tests
+- Yellow: Signal-related failures

 ## 📦 Dependencies